 WHAT IS PERIODONTITIS?

 When gingivitis is not treated, it can advance to “periodontitis”(which means “inflammation around the tooth.”)

+In periodontitis, gums pull away from the teeth and form “pockets” that are infected.
 The body’s immune system fights the bacteria as the plaque spreads and grows below the gum line.
 Bacterial toxins and the body’s enzymes fighting the infection actually start to break down the bone and connective tissue that hold teeth in place.

 If not treated, the bones, gums, and connective tissue that support the teeth are destroyed.
 The teeth may eventually become loose and have to be removed.

 - Need another reason to quit smoking?
 Smoking is one of the most significant risk factors associated with the development of periodontitis.
 Additionally, smoking can lower the chances of success of some treatments.

 - Hormonal changes in girls/women – These changes can make gums more sensitive and make it easier for gingivitis to develop.

 - People with diabetes are at higher risk for developing infections, including periodontal disease.